-Yes, most medical malpractice attorneys work on contingency or against a percentage of the award or settlement in the case.
-The most common contingency fee is 33% of the award or settlement, but you can negotiate the fee at the outset of your case, during the initial free consultation.
+Yes, most medical malpractice attorneys work on a contingency fee arrangement or for a reasonable percentage of the settlement or awarded damages.
+The most common contingency fee is 33% of the settlement or award, but you can negotiate the fee at the outset of your case, for example, during the initial free consultation.

-If you are a Miami resident in need for legal representation in a medical malpractice case, call The Law Offices of Sean M. Cleary today at 305.416.9805.
+However, most lawyers use agreements that state that the lawyer will pay for litigation costs, at least initially, and agree with a reimbursement in case a judgment is awarded in the client's favor.
+If you are a Miami resident in need of legal representation in a medical malpractice case, call The Law Offices of Sean M. Cleary today.